Bud Rot in Weed: What It is and How to Avoid It

 Growing Conditions to Minimize Risk

-• Regulate Humidity and Moisture: One of the primary triggers for bud rot is high humidity.
+• Regulate Humidity and Moisture: High humidity is one of the primary triggers for bud rot.
 Cultivators should aim to maintain their grow areas at a relative humidity below 50% during the flowering stage to reduce the risk of spore germination.⁴ Regularly monitoring with hygrometers and utilizing dehumidifiers can assist in maintaining optimal humidity levels.

 • Limit Irrigation During and After Bloom: Water in the morning to ensure the plants don’t remain wet for more than 12 hours.
 This helps reduce the window of opportunity for the fungus to grow.

 • Choose the Right Cultivars: Some cannabis cultivars develop large, dense buds.
 These densely packed flowers can retain moisture more than airy buds, making them more susceptible to bud rot.
-By choosing cultivars with looser, airy buds, growers can naturally reduce their risk.
+Growers can naturally reduce their risk by choosing cultivars with looser, airy buds.

 • Regular Inspection and Pruning: Regularly inspecting plants for early signs of infection allows for prompt intervention.
 Diseased buds should be pruned out immediately to prevent the spread and must be destroyed to eliminate any risk of further contamination.

-• Moderate Fertilization: Over-fertilization, especially with nitrogen, can enhance the susceptibility of plants to bud rot.
+• Moderate Fertilization: Over-fertilization, especially with nitrogen, can enhance plants' susceptibility to bud rot.
 It’s crucial to strike a balance to ensure robust growth without inadvertently promoting disease.

 Prevention Measures

-• Biological Control Agents: Recent research has highlighted the effectiveness of certain biocontrol agents against B. cinerea:
+• Biological Control Agents: Recent research has highlighted the effectiveness of specific biocontrol agents against B. cinerea:

 • Bacillus amyloliquefaciens: Has been shown to create pronounced zones of inhibition against the fungus.